 Council Tax Reduction

-The Government have just announced extra help, in addition to help already available, for those facing hardship:
+The Government announced extra help in addition to help already available for those facing hardship

 It specifically targets those who are financially struggling and unclear whether you’ll have to prove that’s directly linked to coronavirus.

 You will need to be up to date already with your mortgage payments and your lender will check that you can afford the extra repayment further down the line.
 In simplest terms, the money not paid for the 3 months would be added to the existing term thus slightly raising the monthly payment.

 If you are already struggling with repayment and have an existing plan in place, it is unlikely that you will be given a 3 month respite.
 Talk to your lender though to see what can be done.
 Landlords may also apply for this 3 month break for buy to let mortgages.

 Extra help was announced on 20 March for renters.
 Universal credit and housing benefit was increased so that it covered at least 30% of the market rent in the recipient’s area.

 You can check current local housing allowance rates for your area using

 Rental – temporary hold on evictions